How to Read OBD2 Live Data: Parameters, Normal Ranges, and What Each Value Means (2026)

 If the reading is significantly low, the MAF sensor is probably dirty.
 The sensing element is a heated wire or film, and oil mist from the crankcase ventilation system gradually coats it.
 A dirty MAF under-reports airflow, which means the ECM delivers less fuel than the engine actually needs.
 You'll see positive fuel trims climbing as the ECM compensates.

 Cleaning the MAF with dedicated MAF sensor cleaner (not carb cleaner or brake cleaner, which can damage the element) often restores normal readings.
 It's a five-minute job that can solve driveability complaints that would otherwise lead to expensive misdiagnosis.
+See the MAF sensor cleaning guide for the full procedure.

-Using MAF at Different RPMs
+What Should MAF Read at Different RPMs?

 At a steady 2500 RPM, most naturally aspirated 4-cylinder engines read somewhere around 12 to 18 g/s.
 If you're seeing significantly less, and fuel trims are positive, you've got strong evidence of a restricted intake or dirty MAF.
 If the MAF reading looks normal but trims are still off, the problem is downstream of the MAF: a vacuum leak, exhaust leak, or fuel system issue.